 RabbitMQ

-Okay.
-Yeah.
 So how would you monitor and log a Python ETL process that interfaces with AWS services and SQL DB to ensure reliability?
-Okay.
-Yeah.
-So I think we'll, uh, we'll use, uh, ticketing to, uh, service like, uh, AWS, uh, CloudWatch and CloudWatch events to monitor the, uh, coming logs of the scripts, okay, and then create CloudWatch events to, uh, perform logic and rules onto the coming logs.
-So let's say if there is any debug or any error, so that would create an alarm or a notification for us to ensure any activity that needs to be done post the issues.
-Okay.
-And uh, there is also one more thing as cloud trail, but I don't think that's any more necessary because, uh, that is for the, uh, actual running of the service, not with the internal locks of the application that is running.
-Yeah.
-So I think CloudWatch and CloudWatch events should be the one to go forward where we create the rules and set the, uh, and make and make the alerts based on the code coming from the service application application box.
+To ensure the reliability of a Python ETL process that interfaces with AWS services and a SQL DB, we'll use ticketing to service like AWS CloudWatch and CloudWatch events to monitor the coming logs of the scripts.
+Then, we'll create CloudWatch events to perform logic and rules onto the coming logs.
+For instance, if there's any debug or error, that would create an alarm or a notification to ensure any activity that needs to be done post the issues.
+There's also cloud trail, but I don't think it's necessary because it's for the actual running of the service, not the internal logs of the application that's running.
+I think CloudWatch and CloudWatch events should be the ones to go forward where we create the rules and set the alerts based on the code coming from the service application.

 Is it the same question?
-What are some key considerations when integrating Salesforce marketing cloud?
-API with Python, ETL.
-Consideration would be I mean, go through docs first.
-I mean, the sales force docs.
-Okay?
-So you use their best security and, best approaches and standards.
-Okay?
-Second thing is while connecting to the Salesforce and everything, like, you don't leave your network connection open.
-Okay?
-Like, always close it once your task is completed.
-3rd 1 would be, um, I mean, again, I must like you have to go through their documentation, see what are the all the libraries, all the functions that they have so that you don't have to rewrite these them again, and you use most of their prebuilt functions, okay, in your code.
-4th thing would be to apply this, yeah, same, uh, third party logs like AWS CloudWatch logs or Splunk logs to store everything that's happening on your application, okay, so that you have a track of things.
-Okay?
-The 5th thing would be to log the intermittent files.
-So let's say whenever you are saving some files on your side, okay, like, uh, let's say you are performing a 3 step process.
-So you should have, uh, the intermittent files which are that input file is changing to, uh, step 1 output.
-Right?
-So you have you should have those particular datasets so that you know if anything fails or if any output is not correct so that you'd know at which point till which point your input or the intermittent output was correct or at which is exact step where your output has been wrong and where exactly you need to correct it.
-Okay?
-So, yeah, I think that should be the way to go forward.
+What are some key considerations when integrating Salesforce marketing cloud API with Python, ETL?
+Considerations would be, go through the Salesforce docs first.
+You use their best security and approaches and standards.
+While connecting to Salesforce, you don't leave your network connection open.
+Always close it once your task is completed.
+Third, you must go through their documentation, see what all the libraries and functions they have so you don't have to rewrite them again, and use most of their prebuilt functions in your code.
+Fourth, apply the same third-party logs, like AWS CloudWatch logs or Splunk logs, to store everything that's happening on your application, so you have a track of things.
+Fifth, log the intermediate files.
+So, let's say you're performing a three-step process, you should have the intermediate files which are that input file is changing to step 1 output.
+You should have those particular datasets so that you know if anything fails or if any output is not correct, so you'd know at which point your input or the intermediate output was correct or at which exact step your output has been wrong and where exactly you need to correct it.
+So, I think that should be the way to go forward.
 Thank you.